rayes0/emacs/README.md

-# Emacs Configuration
+# Emacs Configuration (git version)

-A fairly minimal, vanilla configuration for emacs.
+A fairly minimal, vanilla configuration for emacs, updated with the upstream master branch.
 It was written mostly from scratch, though some code portions are taken/inspired by [elegant-emacs](https://github.com/rougier/elegant-emacs).

 ## Previews